MAHFUZATUL-BUSHRA/Regression/README.md

 ![p](https://github.com/MAHFUZATUL-BUSHRA/Regression_Analysis/blob/main/poly.png)
 ## 3. Regularization Techniques: Ridge, Lasso, and ElasticNet
+Regularization attempts to minimize the RSS (residual sum of squares) by adding a penalty factor.
+This penalty factor will penalize models that have coefficients that are too large.
+Some methods of regularization will actually cause non useful features to have a coefficient of zero, in which case the model does not consider the feature.

 This notebook delves into regularization methods that address overfitting in regression models.
 Topics covered: